Farama-Foundation/HighwayEnv/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] If my code may add latency, I've tested locally and provided details in description above

 <!--
 As you go through the checklist above, you can mark something as done by putting an x character in it